pop-os/shell/README.md

 When iterating on the codebase, run `sh rebuild.sh` to `make`, `make install`, configure keyboard shortcuts, begin following gnome-shell logs, and restart GNOME Shell.
 Note that any logged errors will be referencing the generated JavaScript files located in the `_build/` directory.

 GNOME JS is a little different from standard JS, so the included `Makefile` runs `sed` on the compied JavaScript to convert the small number of differences between JS and GJS.
 Notably, GJS only partially supports ES2015, and has its own module system which works differently from what ES2015 expects.
 The sed scripts will replace `import` and `export` statements with the expected GNOME variants.

-GNOME types are currently not type-checked.
-You may access the `global` and `imports` variables by declaring them at the top of the typescript file as `any` types.
-Working with `any` types is the same as working with JavaScript directly.
-To access local modules, you must add this line before any imports:

 ```js
 const Me = imports.misc.extensionUtils.getCurrentExtension();